 The two options for this setting are as follows:

 - Continuum of Care (CoC) Based: select this option to base your CE system on an entire CoC.
-The system will follow the agency’s CoC.
-If you configure a Referral Setting for the CoC, the system will follow that Referral Setting; otherwise, the system will follow the Default Referral Setting.
+The system will follow the Referral Settings created for the agency’s CoC.
+In the absence of Referral Settings created for the CoC, the configurations made to the “Default” settings will apply.

 - Sharing Groups Based: select this option to base your CE system on a Sharing Group of agencies or CoCs within a Clarity instance.
 When choosing which Referral Settings to follow, the system looks at the following rules: